itsDigvijaysing/MessMenu/README.md

 ## Screens:-

 1. TestScreen - For basic testing.
+(Removed)
 2. WelcomeScreen - For Customer & owner login (Customer login will be as guest, for starting use only owner for login).
 3. DetailsScreen - It will show details of mess & it's picture after clicking on it.
 4. ViewImageScreen - Will be used to view the screen when user click on any image.